TammyCarrick/nytBestsellers/README.md

  - Exploratory data analysis was primarily conducting in MySQL; the code can be found [here.](https://github.com/TammyCarrick/nytBestsellers/tree/main/sql_queries)

 ## Key Takeaways
-  - the most popular genres from recent years are romance, thriller, and fantasy
+  - the most popular genres from recent years are romance, thriller, and fantasy.
-  - the average page count of bestselling books is 427 pages
+  - the average page count of bestselling books is 427 pages.
-  - the average tenure on the list is 3.7 weeks
+  - the average tenure on the list is 3.7 weeks.
-  - the most prolific publishers are (Little, Brown), Grand Central, and Putnam
+  - the most prolific publishers are (Little, Brown), Grand Central, and Putnam.